Hoodland Emergency

 will be conducted by

-The overall system our network will operate in
+The overall system our radio network will operate in

 Emergency Operations Center